 Pros

-• Lower EOR rates: EOR services cost $400 monthly with Multiplier.
-Premium providers charge $599 or more for similar services.
+EOR services cost $400 monthly with Multiplier.
+Premium providers charge $599 or more.

-• Strong compliance handling: The platform handles local labor laws and creates compliant contracts.
-Country-specific requirements get managed automatically.
-Companies face fewer legal risks.
+The platform handles local labor laws and creates compliant contracts.
+Their clients face fewer legal risks.

 Cons